The Australian Housing Conditions Dataset

 About the project

 We don't know enough about the condition of Australia’s housing.
 In the nearly two decades since the last Australian Housing Survey by the Australian Bureau of Statistics there have been significant changes in the housing system.
-The Australian Housing Conditions Dataset responds to a pressing need for a reliable and up to date housing conditions data infrastructure.
-The initial wave is focused on New South Wales, Victoria, and South Australia.
-The Dataset and research protocols will be an accessible resource made available to all researchers so that it can be built upon, adapted and applied to population groups and locations is encouraged.
+The Australian Housing Conditions Dataset (AHCD) responds to a pressing need for a reliable and up-to-date housing conditions data infrastructure.
+This initial wave is focused on New South Wales, Victoria, and South Australia, however additional work to build upon, adapt and apply the AHCD research protocols to different population groups and locations is encouraged.
 The AHCD and research protocols will be accessible through the Australian Data Archive in late 2018.

 - An infrastructure of tools, data and protocols for Australian researchers and policy makers;